-Welcome to Decor Through the Decades, in this series of articles, we'll be taking a look at key decades, movements and styles in the world of design.
-We'll tell you what was popular at the time, and how to recreate the look in your home.
-This week we're taking a look at the 1960s décor in Britain.
+Welcome to Decor Through the Decades, 1960's style.
+We'll be looking at the trendy styles in the world of design, and tell you what was popular during the 60s.
+With our 1960s interior design advice you can learn how you can recreate the look in your home.

-The 1960s were one of the most iconic decades in all of British design.
-America had been leading the way for the last 30 years, but the 60s saw Britain take centre stage in a big way.
-Free from the duties of conscription, the youth of the 60s had a kind of freedom and independence that had never been seen in modern Britain.
-British Rock ‘n’ Roll was making waves worldwide (with bands like The Beetles, The Rolling Stones and The Kinks leading the British Invasion) and fashion was full of self-expression and liberation for all.
+The 1960s were one of the most iconic decades in Britain.
+America had been leading the way for the last 30 years, but the 60s saw Britain take centre stage.
+The youth of the 60s was full of freedom and independence that had never been seen in modern Britain.
+British Rock 'n' Roll was making waves worldwide, with bands like The Beetles, The Rolling Stones and The Kinks leading the British Invasion, and fashion was full of self-expression and liberation for all.

-The 1960s was actually the decade in which engineered flooring was invented, although it wouldn't really become popular for many years.
+The 1960s was the decade where engineered flooring really became popular.
 Wooden floors in the 60s were often painted over in bold colours and strong varnishes to look as contemporary as possible.
-Complicated, busy patterns were preferred, along with geometric designs.
-Essentially, any bold, statement-floor will do the trick.
+Vinyl flooring and LVT was also very popular for many homeowners in the 1960s as it was and still is a low-maintenance flooring choice.
+Essentially, any bold, statement floor will do the trick.
 Whatever floor you had, it was probably covered with a big shag pile rug anyway.

 - A shag pile rug - nice and thick!

 - An egg chair - in bright colours.

 - Bean bags - mismatching designs and fabrics.